3 Killers among us

 6 months old

-I saw in his eyes that he could not go on and he got to pass peacefully at the Vets office, next to me and a flock mate.
-Knowing he was loved.
+I could see in his eyes that he could not go on.
+He was allowed to pass peacefully at the vet's office, next to me and one of his flock mates, knowing he was deeply loved.

-Researching for this article I am pretty sure he had the chronic version and was infected with aspergillios when he arrived here.
+Looking back and researching for this article, I am fairly certain that Panic had the chronic form of aspergillosis and was already infected when he arrived here.

 E. COLI